J5kinner/J5kinner/README.md

 **Jonah 5kinner** is a ✨ _Software Engineering Intern_ ✨ from Macquarie University Specialising in `Web and Mobile Tech`

-- 🔭 I’m currently working on Building a Progressive Web Application using CapacitorJS to build Android and iOS Apps
-- 🌱 I’m currently learning ReactJS while doing my software engineering thesis on mobile GIS for FAIMS 3.0
+- 🌱 I’m currently learning Android technologies like Kotlin and Jetpack Compose
 - 💬 Talk to me about React or Android projects
 - 📫 How to reach me: jonah.lee.skinner@gmail.com
 - 🎯 Aspiring Software Engineer